sevenval/flat-docs/cookbook/checking-jwt-tokens.md

 ## The post-check flow

-Lastly, we want to check that a certain non-standard JWT claim `pid` matches the path param `p` (the project identifier).
+Finally, we want to check that a certain non-standard JWT claim `pid` matches the path param `p` (the project identifier).

 We use the post-check-flow feature: